February 24, 2026

 Photo Booth Rental vs. Buying: The Honest Cost Analysis

-The short answer: Rent a photo booth if you host 1–8 events per year.
-Buy if you're running 12+ events annually or building a rental business.
-The break-even point lands at roughly 9 events in year one—and drops to 3–5 events per year after hardware is paid off, depending on your software tier.
+The short answer: Rent a photo booth if you host 1–3 events per year on a 3-year horizon, or if you're only comparing year one and staying on Lite.
+Buy if you're running 4+ events per year on a 3-year horizon or building a rental business.
+The break-even point lands at roughly 8 events in year one—and drops to 2–4 events per year after hardware is paid off, depending on your software tier.

 That's the headline.
 But the right answer for you depends on more than just event count.
 This guide walks through the real numbers, compares five common scenarios, and gives you a clear decision framework—no sales pressure, just math.